theprimarybrain/theprimarybrain.github.io/_posts/2018-10-14-Toddler-School-Curriculum-Rainbow-Theme.md

 4. **Cereal Bracelet** - Thread rainbow cereal, such as Fruit Loops, onto a piece of yarn.
 Tie it off and make a bracelet for your child to much on!
 5. **Playdoh Rr** - Trace the letter Rr with playdoh!

+_Want to learn more about what fine motor skills are?
+Read more about this here:_ [What are Fine Motor Skills?](https://theprimarybrain.com/fine%20motor%20skills/2024/01/25/What-Are-Fine-Motor-Skills/)

 ## Math Activities
 ![Math Cards]({{ site.github.url }}/assets/img/toddler-rainbow-math-cards.jpg)